 The Tree Board selects its own officers, makes its own rules of procedure, and keeps a journal of its proceedings.
 A majority of the members constitutes a quorum for the transaction of business.

-Regular meetings are held the third Tuesday of every month at 2:00 p.m. in the Assembly Room of the Operations Center,305 Williams Street, Hendersonville, NC.
+Regular meetings are held the third Tuesday of every month at 2:00 p.m. in the 2nd Floor Meeting Room inside City Hall located at 160 6th Ave.
+E., Hendersonville, NC.

 Recognition of individuals, etc., exceeding requirements